dell/csm-docs/content/docs/resiliency/_index.md

 * Low latency REST API supports fast CSI provisioning and de-provisioning operations.
 * A proprietary network protocol provided by the SDC component that can run over the same IP interface as the K8S control plane or over a separate IP interface for Array I/O.

-### Unity Support
+### Unity XT Support

-Dell Unity is targeted for midsized deployments, remote or branch offices, and cost-sensitive mixed workloads.
-Unity systems are designed for all-Flash, deliver the best value in the market, and are available in purpose-built (all Flash or hybrid Flash), converged deployment options (through VxBlock), and software-defined virtual edition.
+Dell Unity XT is targeted for midsized deployments, remote or branch offices, and cost-sensitive mixed workloads.
+Unity XT systems are designed for all-Flash, deliver the best value in the market, and are available in purpose-built (all Flash or hybrid Flash), converged deployment options (through VxBlock), and software-defined virtual edition.

-* Unity (purpose-built): A modern midrange storage solution, engineered from the groundup to meet market demands for Flash, affordability and incredible simplicity.
-The Unity Family is available in 12 All Flash models and 12 Hybrid models.
+* Unity XT (purpose-built): A modern midrange storage solution, engineered from the groundup to meet market demands for Flash, affordability and incredible simplicity.
+The Unity XT Family is available in 12 All Flash models and 12 Hybrid models.
-* VxBlock (converged): Unity storage options are also available in Dell VxBlock System 1000.
+* VxBlock (converged): Unity XT storage options are also available in Dell VxBlock System 1000.
-* UnityVSA (virtual): The Unity Virtual Storage Appliance (VSA) allows the advanced unified storage and data management features of the Unity family to be easily deployed on VMware ESXi servers, for a ‘software defined’ approach.
+* UnityVSA (virtual): The Unity XT Virtual Storage Appliance (VSA) allows the advanced unified storage and data management features of the Unity XT family to be easily deployed on VMware ESXi servers, for a ‘software defined’ approach.
 UnityVSA is available in two editions:
   * Community Edition is a free downloadable 4 TB solution recommended for nonproduction use.
   * Professional Edition is a licensed subscription-based offering available at capacity levels of 10 TB, 25 TB, and 50 TB.
 The subscription includes access to online support resources, EMC Secure Remote Services (ESRS), and on-call software- and systems-related support.

-All three deployment options, i.e. Unity, UnityVSA, and Unity-based VxBlock, enjoy one architecture, one interface with consistent features and rich data services.
+All three deployment options, i.e. Unity XT, UnityVSA, and Unity-based VxBlock, enjoy one architecture, one interface with consistent features and rich data services.

 ## Limitations and Exclusions